 Store-based retail marketing

-In-store marketing refers to any promotional activities that take place inside your store.
-It promotes products to customers and provides them a comfortable experience.
-In-store marketing, in other words, focuses on engaging customers as they go through the shopping journey.
+In-store marketing refers to any promotional activities that take place inside your store and focuses on engaging customers as they go through the shopping journey.

 Examples of in-store marketing include: